Looking for something new to do this spring? Check out our Spring Events and Programs Guide for September, October and November 2021.

 |Tuesday 7 December||9am-12.30pm|

 Learn some new skills and make new friends at our regular community groups at Mary Davies Library and Community Centre.

 Join the Adult Lego and Sewing Group regular sessions.
 Bookings are not required.

-Make some new friends and learn some new skills at our regular community group meetings at Rockingham Central Library.
+Make some new friends and learn some new skills at our regular community group meetings at Rockingham Library.
 Groups include the Rockingham City Chess Connection Group and the Crochet Group.

 All welcome, no bookings are required.

 On the first Thursday of every month Safety Bay Library presents lunchtime films for your enjoyment (12pm - 2pm).

 Bring your lunch but coffee and tea is provided.
 Audience members must be 18+.

 Are you interested in learning a bit more about technology but aren't quite sure where to start?